Thomas Purcell of Loughmoe

 Thomas Purcell, Baron of Loughmoe (1538 – c.
-1607) was an Irish nobleman.
+1607) was an Irish nobleman, who fought alongside Crown Forces during the Desmond Rebellions from 1569 to 1573 and again in from 1579 to 1583.

 Biography

-Purcell was a member of the wealthy Purcell family, at the time a family of great import in the area.
+Sir Thomas Purcell was born to Patrick Purcell and Johanna Rothe.
+He had a wife named Joan (Fitzpatrick) Purcell and fathered at least four sons and two daughters.
+Purcell was a member of the wealthy Purcell family, who were at the time a family of great import in the area.
 He was a Catholic.

-Purcell, with his family and followers, were among the forces that fought against Desmond troops in Kerry in 1599.